 |Geography – Static||1||Moderate – Difficult|

 This section comprised of 11 Reading Comprehension Questions in total.
-There were two Reading Comprehension passages which had 04 and 07 questions in each passage.
-One Reading Comprehension passage was based on exchange rate and the second Reading Comprehension passage was on life events based.
+There were two Reading Comprehension passages that had 04 and 07 questions in each passage.
+One Reading Comprehension passage was based on the exchange rate and the second Reading Comprehension passage was on life events based.
 Most of the questions were inference based and so, took some time to figure out the answer.
 Other topics that came in the exam included Sentence Correction, Statement Connection, etc. No Para Jumble and Cloze Test questions came this time.
 Overall, the level of difficulty of the questions was Moderate to Difficult.

 |Topics||Number of questions||Level of difficulty|

 |Sentence Correction (Spot the Error)||5||Moderate|

 |Para Completion (4 sentences)||2||Moderate to difficult|

 |Jumbles words ( In 6-7 paragraphs, bold words misplaced)||6||Moderate|

 There were questions 05 questions each based on Wrong Numbers in Series and Comparison of two quantities in this section.
 There were 10 questions on Data Interpretation which were split into two sets of 5 questions each.
 Apart from that, there were 10 Quantitative Aptitude questions that were lengthy, calculative and took a lot of time to solve.